rrwick/Grovolve/README.md

 1. Install Xcode using the App Store.
 2. Install Homebrew: [brew.sh](http://brew.sh/)
 3. Install the prerequisite packages: `brew install qt5 boost tbb`
+  * Ideally, install version 1.55 of the Boost library, as this will ensure save file compatibility with other versions and platforms of Grovolve.
 4. Download the Grovolve code from GitHub: `git clone https://github.com/rrwick/Grovolve.git`
 5. Open a terminal in the Grovolve directory.
 6. Run qmake to generate a Makefile: `/usr/local/opt/qt5/bin/qmake`